 - 1. Not contain material that is obscene or defamatory or that creates a substantial likelihood of material interference with the regular and orderly operation of the university. - 2.
 Conform to the guidelines and policies established by the Student Publication Board.
-Responsibility for supervising, advising, and facilitating the production of the yearbook rests with the Department of Mass Communications will assist in the production of the development of programs is founded in encouraging students to explore and participate in activities that provide opportunities for self-realization and growth in individual and group settings.
+Responsibility for supervising, advising, and facilitating the production of the yearbook rests with the Dean of Student Success.
+Additionally, the Department of Mass Communications will assist in the production of the yearbook.